41 Hibiscus Varieties For Your Garden

 ‘Hula Girl’ Hibiscus thrives in any loose, quality garden soil, as long as the risk of standing water is minimal.

-The Hula girl hibiscus plant is one of the happiest flowers you can plant in your garden.
-It’s a luminous shade of yellow, similar to a ripe banana, so it will bring some happiness and vibrance to your garden, even if you already have yellow flowers.
+The Hula Girl hibiscus is one of the happiest, sunniest flowers you can add to your garden.
+Its blooms are a brilliant shade of yellow, bright and glowing like a perfectly ripe banana, that stands out even among other yellow flowers.

 Jolanda Gommer